LukeGarnham/Wired-and-Wiser-MS3/README.md

     - In the Update Account page, I had two elements with the ID "password".
 One is in the Update Account form and the other is in the Delete Account modal.
 I opted to change the ID of the **input** field in the Delete Account modal.
 However, I did not update the name of this input since this is required by the (Python) delete_account function in order to retrieve the user input from the form.
 I tested the Delete Account functionality after I made this change and this still function correctly.
     - Also on the Update Account page, the validator identified that for the Last Name input field, I had not correctly identified the aria-describedby attribute.
 There was a spelling mistake in the ID name for the **small** element which I corrected so that the aria-describedby attribute worked.
 The validator identified the same issue on the Register page which I also rectified.
     - On the Account page, the validator detected that the table **caption** element was incorrectly placed inside the **thead** element instead of being a direct child of the **table** element.
 I fixed this issue.
+- **CSS**:
+    - No errors found.
+- **JavaScript**:
+    - There were a few missing semi-colons reported by the validator which I rectified.
+    - The validator reported a warning for the variable declaration **let** so I changed this to **var**.
+- **Python**:
+    - No errors found.

 #### Google Lighthouse Tool

+I ran the Google Lighthouse tool to identify further small improvements I can make to my project.

+I made the following changes:
+- Amended the aria-controls attribute on the tab headers on the Account page.
+- Added a **rel="noreferrer"** attribute to the social media links in the footer which open in a new window/tab.
+- Added a meta description in the head sections within the base.html template file.